 What is Relevance (Local Ranking)?

-Relevance in local ranking is one of Google's three primary local search factors — measuring how well a business's Google Business Profile matches the intent and keywords of a user's search query.
+Relevance in local ranking is one of Google's three primary local search factors.
+Measuring how well a business's Google Business Profile matches the.

 What is Relevance in Local Ranking?

-Relevance is Google’s measure of how closely a Google Business Profile matches what a searcher is looking for — and it’s one of the three pillars (alongside distance and prominence) that determine local search rankings.
+Relevance is Google’s measure of how closely a Google Business Profile matches what a searcher is looking for.
+And it’s one of the three pillars (alongside distance and prominence) that determine local search rankings.

 When someone searches “emergency dentist near me,” Google evaluates which local businesses are most relevant to that specific query.
 A dental practice with “Emergency Dentist” as a service, emergency-related keywords in their description, and patient reviews mentioning emergency visits scores higher on relevance than a general dentist without those signals.